QTM 385 - Experimental Methods

 • Each design has its advantages and disadvantages, and the choice of design should be based on the research question and the context

-• The statistical analysis of waitlist designs are a little tricky, but you can use the swCRTdesign package in R to help you with that
+• The statistical analysis of waitlist designs is a little tricky, but you can use the swCRTdesign package in R to help you with that

 Source: Forbes (2022)